-We’ve been busy working on our new catalogue packed full of tried and tested favourites as well as some gorgeous new sensory toys and resources.
-Click here to download a copy, or contact the Play to Z team on 01206 796722 or email@example.com to request your very own copy.
-Each and every resource has been carefully selected by sensory play specialist and author, Sue Gascoyne, for its proven ability to support children and adults with an array of sensory processing and attachment difficulties, including Autism and ADHD, giving you confidence and peace of mind.
+If you've still not laid your hands on our Sensory Toys and Equipment catalogue packed full of tried and tested favourites and some new additions toys and resources, simply Click here to download a copy, or contact the Play to Z team on 07932 174777 or email@example.com to request your very own copy.
+As well as being suitable for mainstream use, each and every resource has been carefully selected by sensory play specialist and author, Sue Gascoyne, for its proven ability to support children and adults with an array of sensory processing and attachment difficulties, including Autism and ADHD, giving you confidence and peace of mind.

 Children's sensory processing difficulties can become an obstacle to learning, and represent a huge challenge for nurseries, schools and parents.
 This 1 hour session (plus browsing time) from author, Play therapist and trainer Sue Gascoyne, will offer hands-on guidance, demonstrations and bite-sized theory.
 The session will explore:

 What it feels like to experience the world as a Sensory Being.

 Factors to consider when creating an enabling sensory environment.